aws-samples/amazon-sagemaker-immersion-day-for-research/10. Generative_AI/1. Medical_Fine_Tune/Readme.md

 While many challenges need to be addressed such as responsibility of its output, quality control of production models, the benefits of generative AI in healthcare might be big.

 One of usecases is text summerization which is a Natural Language Processing task for healthcare.
-In this sample, we will use MeQSum Dataset[1] for the task.
+In this sample, we will use MeQSum Dataset[1] for demonstrating the task.
-The dataset is for summirizing consumer health questions.
+The dataset is for summerizing consumer health questions.

 Please download the dataset from its github repository (https://github.com/abachaa/MeQSum) before start.